GJSissons/nf-windows-guide/nf-windows-dev-guide.md

 It is worth spending a few minutes getting familiar with available commands and shortcuts in Windows Terminal.
 Documentation is available at https://docs.microsoft.com/en-us/windows/terminal/command-line-arguments.

-Some Windows Terminal commands you’ll need right away are provided below:
+Some Windows Terminal commands you will need right away are provided below:

 * Split the active window vertically:  **SHIFT ALT =**
 * Split the active window horizontally: **SHIFT ALT –**